usnistgov/FederalProfile-8259A/_8259-Control/identity.md

 - Provides documentation describing how their IoT device can technically support PIV card implementation, accessibility and interfaces.
 - If their IoT device cannot support PIV cards, they provide information with suggested ways in which their customers can implement compensating controls around their IoT device.
 - Provides training videos showing how to configure IoT device to technically support PIV implementation, accessibility and interfaces.
 - Provides instructions for how to integrate their IoT device with a PIV system.
-Or, provides some type of attestation that their IoT device can be used in compliance with Fed agency requirements, with associated descriptions for how the agency can accomplish this.
+Or, provides some type of attestation that their IoT device can be used in compliance with Federal agency requirements, with associated descriptions for how the agency can accomplish this.

 **Agency:**